 Autodesk Labs is home to lots of technology previews.
 You download an add-on for one of our design applications or a stand-alone program, you try it, and you let us know if you like it or not.
 An alternative to downloading is trying a web service and sharing how you feel.
 But there have also been times where we have collected feedback on concepts instead of technology previews.
 I remember having an Autodesk Labs page about human computer interaction back in the day when we were working with the Perceptive Pixel Multi-touch device.
 So it's in that spirit that I have created a new page on the Autodesk Labs site.

 Bill O'Connor is my colleague.
 We both report to Jon Pittman who is VP of Corporate Strategy.
-Bill has been working on something he calls The Innovation Genome Project.
+Bill has been working on something he calls The Autodesk Innovation Genome.
 Bill studied years of innovation and looked for the essence behind them.
 He boiled it down to 7 questions, that when asked and answered, can help create innovations.
 So check it out.

 Innovation genetics are alive in the lab.